Mohamad-atwi/todo-app-tutorial/README.md

+# Tasks submission
+You can use `bartlomiej.banachowicz@student.put.poznan.pl` email address to submit your solution.

 # React Todo App Tutorial

 This is a hands-on tutorial where you'll be implementing functionality for a Todo app using React.